TarunSanjeev09/thephotogrid/README.md

 > Now you should able to see the page with infinate scroll images ( if not refresh the backend sanbox )

-## Tip
+### Tip
-If you are viewing in Laptop/PC make your browser tab in potratate mode for a good look and feel
+If you are viewing in Laptop/PC make your browser tab in potrait mode for a good look and feel